htool/signalk-polar-performance-plugin/README.md

 ## Polar diagram
 For starters, use the plugin config to set one polar diagram.
 Simple interpolation will be used to get the corresponding values from the polar diagram info.
-For polar diagrams you can check (ORC sailboat data)[https://jieter.github.io/orc-data/site/].
+For polar diagrams you can check [ORC sailboat data](https://jieter.github.io/orc-data/site/).

 ## Calculated performance data
 The following data is calculated